A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design

 Second price auction with reserve prices is one of the most popular auctions both in theory~\citep{nisan2007algorithmic} and in practice~\citep{roth2002last}.
-While closed form expressions for the optimal reserve price is known ever since the seminal work of~\citet{myerson1981optimal}, directly applying the result requires population information, such as the bidders' valuations' distribution, is known a priori.
+While closed-form expressions for the optimal reserve price have been known ever since the seminal work of~\citet{myerson1981optimal}, directly applying the result requires that population information, such as the bidders' valuations' distribution, is known a priori.
 Various attempts have been made to weaken the assumption, with one of the most prominent lines of literature being reserve price optimization for repeated auctions in the contextual bandit setting~\citep{amin2014repeated,golrezaei2019dynamic,javanmard2019dynamic,deng2020robust}.

 A limitation of existing works lies in the bandit assumption.
-Indeed, while reserve price optimization is already challenging as-is, allowing the auction to be both contextual and introducing temporal dependent dynamics, particularly, incorporating Markov Decision Process (MDP) induced dynamics in the evolution of bidders' preferences, open up a wider range of problems for studying.
+Indeed, while reserve price optimization is already challenging as-is, allowing the auction to be both contextual and introducing temporally dependent dynamics, particularly, incorporating Markov Decision Process (MDP) induced dynamics in the evolution of bidders' preferences, opens up a wider range of problems for studying.
 For example,~\citet{dolgov2006resource} studies optimal auction under the setting and developed novel resource allocation mechanisms,~\citet{jiang2015data} leverages both MDP and auctions to better analyze resource allocation in IaaS cloud computing, and~\citet{zhao2018deep} uses deep Reinforcement Learning (RL) to study sponsored search auctions.
 We refer interested readers to~\citet{athey2013efficient} for more motivating examples.
 A question naturally arises: is it possible to optimize reserve prices when bidders' preferences evolve according to MDPs?